Show Menu

 Aerial photographs can be poetically beautiful, but also technologically advanced.
 This black and white photograph reveals an ancient stone wall, photographed in oblique light over a forest during the leaf-free season.
 Aerial photography as a science requires a multidisciplinary eye to perform and interpret!
 A fascinating source for everyone interested in Natural and Cultural History.

-By means of iBIRDSYE the preconditions are created for:
+Using iBIRDSEYE, the preconditions are established for:

-• Field work, Expeditions,
+• Fieldwork, Expeditions,

 • Research projects,